armsnyder/FeldcoLoanRequest/README.md

 * The client can see and complete a supplement form
 * The signed supplement form is sent to a backend server and kept as a record
 * The sales representative, with the help of their client, can fill out a bank application form
+* A co-applicant can optionally fill out a secondary application form, and fields like home address are automatically copied from the first applicant
 * The application form information is validated before being sent to banks
 * The completed bank application form is sent to a backend server
 * If the loan is approved by Feldco Finance, the sales representative can view Truth in Lending information